Master of Science in Respiratory Care - Degree Advancement

 • Evidence of current health insurance showing dates of coverage.
 Unless proof of proper insurance coverage is provided before the first day of classes, students will be charged for a health insurance policy through the university.

-The University Registrar Mailing Address:
+The Office of the University Registrar Mailing Address:

 Office of the University Registrar – MC 7702